Australian citizens visiting Indonesia have several entry options depending on the length and purpose of their trip.

 Indonesia Visa Stay, Validity, and Extensions

-C1 e-Visa holders can stay in Indonesia for up to 60 days, and this permit can be extended multiple times for a total stay of up to 180 days.
-Extensions can be processed online through the sponsor’s registered account.
+Meanwhile, C1 e-Visa holders can stay for an initial period of up to 60 days, with multiple extensions permitted for a total stay of up to 180 days.

 Entry Requirements for Australians Traveling to Indonesia